cambium-clojure/cambium-clojure.github.io/documentation.md

 ## Cambium codec

-A Cambium codec governs how the log attributes are encoded and decoded before they are effectively sent to a log layout.
+A Cambium codec governs how the log attributes are encoded and decoded before they are effectively sent to a log appender.
 A codec constitutes the following:

 | Var in `cambium.codec` ns     | Type               | Description                                 |
 |-------------------------------|--------------------|---------------------------------------------|